HalehSo/Data-Driven-Control/README.md

 - NE_test_parameters.py file contains all the parameters of New England 39-bus 10-generator Test case.
 - The swing.py file simulates power generators swing dynamics and requires NE_test_parameters.py file.
 - The custom_matlab_functions.py file contains two customized MATLAB functions.
+- The progress.py file contains a function shows the progress of running the code.

 Python Packeages numpy, scipy, math, and matplotlib are needed.